Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Related Work

 \section{Related Work}

 \paragraph{LLM Safety Alignment.}

 Research on safety alignment for LLMs primarily centers on two perspectives.
 The first line of work involves \textit{test-time intervention}, which introduces external safety guards to identify unsafe responses~\citep{inan2023llama, leeharmaug,jaech2024openai,wang2024self} or actively adjusts the output distribution via model steering~\citep{kowsher2025propulsion,rebedea2025guardrails,wu2025automating}.
 However, these approaches invariably incur additional inference latency and increase system complexity.
 The second perspective focuses on \textit{post-training} the model for safety awareness.
 Nevertheless, simply training the model on safety data often leads to a degradation in general capabilities~\citep{ouyang2022training,askell2021general,noukhovitch2023language}.
 Existing methods attempt to mitigate this by introducing replay data to preserve original abilities or designing task-specific pipelines~\citep{ouyang2022training,lin2024mitigating,zhangstair}.
 Yet, the former solution significantly increases training computational costs, while the latter complicates the training pipeline and lacks universality across different training pipeline~\citep{wang2024comprehensive}.
 Moreover, both solutions are largely heuristic, lacking theoretical guarantees for the training outcomes~\citep{lin2024mitigating}.
-In contrast, our method, derived from a rigorous continual learning framework, provides a theoretical guarantee for both safety enhancement and the preservation of general capabilities.
-Furthermore, its ease of implementation renders our method applicable to diverse training processes with negligible additional cost.
+In contrast, our method adapts the gradient-projection principle from continual learning to objective-heterogeneous LLM safety alignment.
+It provides a first-order characterization of the safety-descent direction under reference-preservation constraints, rather than a global guarantee of safety or capability preservation.
+Its implementation is lightweight relative to large-scale replay, while still requiring periodic reference-gradient computation.